CodeYourFuture/CYF-PD/content/blocks/backlog-refinement-and-planning/readme.md

       During this review, the team will work together:

-      1. Discuss as an overview the tickets that will be reviewed and why.
+      1. Discuss the tickets that will be reviewed and why.
 Make sure you all agree they are the next priority.

       2. Open the highest priority ticket and read it quietly to remind yourself what this ticket is about.